php-fig/fig-standards/proposed/PSR-1.md

 reasonable scope.
 That scope may be vendor-level, package-level, class-level, or method-level.

-Declare visibility on all properties.
-Some projects prefix property names with a single underscore to indicate protected or private visibility; this guide discourages but does not disallow that practice.
+Declare visibility on all properties; do not use `var` to declare a property, and declare only one property per statement.
+Some projects prefix property names with a single underscore to indicate protected or private visibility;
+this guide discourages but does not disallow that practice.

 A property declaration looks like the following.